urticatecoder/app-psychgames/doc/technical_doc.md

 ### In-code Comments

-All the important methods, classes and modules in the repo include authors
+All the important methods, classes and modules in this repo include comments that provide high level overview of their main functionalities as well as names of the authors.

 ### Database Schema